Shure Beta 58A: Comparisons

 Regarding the difference between the Beta 58 and Beta 58A, the manufacturer's website says, "The Beta 58A has a completely new cartridge in it.
 While the new cartridge is meant to mimic the old cartridge as far as polar pattern, output level, and frequency response goes, it is a different cartridge and will sound slightly different.
 Two major differences are that we removed the hum bucking coil on the new model and added an output transformer."

 Though the shape and intended applications are similar, the Beta 58A has little in common with the earlier and popular SM58.
 The Beta series uses a capsule and a transformer different from the SM series.

 Performance

 The Beta 58A has a frequency response extending from 50 to 16,000 Hz, with frequencies attenuated below 500 Hz to counter the proximity effect.
-The Beta 58A has two high frequency presence peaks, one at 4 kHz and another at 10 kHz.
+It has two high frequency presence peaks, one at 4 kHz and another at 10 kHz.
+The Beta 58A also features a supercardioid pick-up pattern for better sound rejection from the sides.